MarcosMJD/ghcn-d/README.md

     - $0.026 per GB per month.
 First 5GB is free each month.

 - Bugs
+  - Check setup_vm.sh if the creation of the bin directory is correct.
   - stations source text file has wmo_id.
 This field shopud be integer type